Board Policies

 3. The Board will cultivate a sense of group responsibility and shall work together harmoniously in pursuit of this obligation.
 The Board will conduct its business in a respectful and civil manner, always mindful of the Maricopa County Community College District's public image.

 4. The Board will carefully establish performance standards and expectations for the district through articulation of written governing policies.
-The Board's major focus will be on the achievement of intended long term impacts outside the operating organization (outcomes), not on the administrative or programmatic means of attaining those results, except as they conflict with statutory law.
+The Board's major focus will be on the achievement of intended long term impacts outside the operating organization, not on the administrative or programmatic means of attaining those results, except as they conflict with statutory law.

 6. Continual Board development will include periodic discussion of its governing performance, orientation of new members in the Board's governance process and these policies, and annual Board review of both the Board's and the Chancellor's progress in light of the Board's performance expectations.